The following are examples of entrepreneurial projects worked on.

 Motally was a mobile analytics platform for mobile apps and mobile websites.
 The service enabled publishers and developers to learn more about their users, optimize product offerings, and maximize ROI on ad campaigns.

 I founded the company, raised a Series A from BRV and Ron Conway, and ran the company for two years leading it to one of the top mobile analytics companies in the industry.

 Nokia acquired Motally in 2010

 MyEssay.com was a college application essay and review service.
 We critiqued college application essays, we did not write or rewrite them, as that is unethical.
 In the late 90s MyEssay was the leading college application essay review service.

 I co-founded MyEssay and led the product and technical initiatives.
 MyEssay included a web-based workflow system for routing the essays to readers, which allowed us to scale dramatically.

-Towza was a mobile portal with a federated search component.
+Towza was a mobile portal with a federated search component, back during the mobile "WAP" days.
 The portal contained links to mobile specific versions of popular websites.
 The search component returned results from Google, Yahoo, Amazon, Wikipedia, and Yelp.

-In the process of inventing the game, I learned how to write patents and wrote and filed the patent for Zetre myself.
-I exhibited the game at the International Toy Fair in NYC and had quite a few stores and catalog companies pick it up.
+In the process of inventing the game, I learned how to write a patent, which I wrote and filed the patent myself.
+I exhibited the game at the International Toy Fair in NYC and had quite a few stores and catalog companies carry it.